Manu (Hinduism): Swarochisha Manu

 The Saptarshis were Urjastambha, Agni, Prana, Danti, Rishabha, Nischara, and Charvarivan.

-In Svarocisha-manvantara, Lord Vishnu's avatar was called Vibhu.
+In Svarocisha-manvantara, Vishnu's avatar was Vibhu.

 The second Manu, whose name was Svarocisha, was the son of Agni, and His sons were headed by Dyumat, Sushena and Rochishmat.
 He invented clothing and made it for mankind.
 At his deathbed, Devala Rishi was born from Shiva's third eye to succeed Svarochisa Manu in making clothes for mankind. and In the age of this Manu, Rochana became Indra, the ruler of the heavenly planets, and there were many demigods, headed by Tushita.
 There were also many saintly persons, such as Urjastambha.
 Among them was Vedasira, whose wife, Tushita, gave birth to Vibhu.
 Vibhu was the incarnation of Vishnu for this Manvantara.
 He remained a Brahmachari all his life and never married.
 He instructed eighty-eight thousand dridha-vratas, or saintly persons, on sense-control and austerity.

 Uttama Manu

 The Saptarshis for this Manvantara were Kaukundihi, Kurundi, Dalaya, Sankha, Pravahita, Mita, and Sammita.

-In Uttama-manvantara, Lord Vishnu's avatar was called Satyasena.
+In Uttama-manvantara, Vishnu's avatar was Satyasena.

 Uttama, the son of Priyavrata, was the third Manu.
 Among his sons were Pavana, Srinjaya and Yajnahotra.
 During the reign of this Manu, the sons of Vashista, headed by Pramada, became the seven saintly persons.
 The Satyas, Devasrutas and Bhadras became the demigods, and Satyajit became Indra.
 From the womb of Sunrita, the wife of Dharma, the Supreme Lord Narayana appeared as Satyasena, and killed all the evil Rakshasas who created havoc in all the worlds, along with Satyajit, who was Indra at that time.

-Tapasa/Tamasa Manu
+Tapasa (Tamasa) Manu

-Saptarshis list: Jyotirdhama, Prithu, Kavya, Chaitra, Agni, Vanaka, and Pivara.
+The saptarshis were Jyotirdhama, Prithu, Kavya, Chaitra, Agni, Vanaka, and Pivara.

-In Tapasa-manvantara, Lord Vishnu's avatar was called Hari.
+In Tapasa-manvantara, Vishnu's avatar was Hari.

-Tapasa/Tamasa, the brother of the third Manu, was the fourth Manu, and he had ten sons, including Prithu, Khyati, Nara and Ketu.
+Tapasa (also called Tamasa), the brother of the third Manu, was the fourth Manu, and he had ten sons, including Prithu, Khyati, Nara and Ketu.
 During his reign, the Satyakas, Haris, Viras and others were demigods, the seven great saints were headed by Jyotirdhama, and Trisikha became Indra.
 Harimedha begot a son named Hari, who was the incarnation of Vishnu for this Manvantara, by his wife Harini.
 Hari was born to liberate the devotee Gajendra.

 Raivata Manu

-Saptarshis list: Hirannyaroma, Vedasrí, Urddhabahu, Vedabahu, Sudhaman, Parjanya, and Mahámuni.
+The saptarshis were Hirannyaroma, Vedasrí, Urddhabahu, Vedabahu, Sudhaman, Parjanya, and Mahámuni.

-In Raivata-manvantara, Lord Vishnu's avatar was called Vaikuntha, not to be confused with Vishnu's divine realm, of the same name.
+In Raivata-manvantara, Vishnu's avatar was Vaikuntha, not to be confused with Vishnu's divine realm, of the same name.

 Vaikuntha came as Raivata Manu, the twin brother of Tamasa.
 His sons were headed by Arjuna, Bali and Vindhya.
 Among the demigods were the Bhutarayas, and among the seven brahmanas who occupied the seven planets were Hiranyaroma, Vedasira and Urdhvabahu.